anoma/typhon/docs/fromTLAtoStateright.md

 In stateright,
 each state comes with a list[^3] of actions where each action has at most one unique “target” state.
+Thus,
+stateright-actions are effectively _names_ for transitions in stateright.

 ## Differences between TLA+ and stateright